 The cherry on the cake?
 You can also link your tests directly to… Google Analytics.
 Once the integration has been established – it just involves activating a simple option in the AB Tasty interface – you will be able, directly from your favorite web analytics tool’s interface, to add an additional segmentation dimension to your indicators that corresponds to the variation the web visitors have been subjected to.
 This works with all the indicators fed into the Google Analytics interface: visits, pages viewed, objectives, conversion rate per objective, transactions, E-commerce conversion rate, etc. You can also add this dimension to customized reports if you need to develop more complex reporting.

-The only limit to this integration is that no statistical reliability indicators are displayed in Google Analytics (are the differences observed down to chance, or are they significant relative to the sample size?).
+The only limit to this integration is that no statistical significance calculator are displayed in Google Analytics (are the differences observed down to chance, or are they significant relative to the sample size?).
 You will need to reprocess the raw data and use it to calculate these indicators yourself.
 By contrast, Google Content Experiments and AB Tasty provide these indicators natively so that they can be rapidly accessed and results are easier to interpret.

 This integration with Google Analytics thus provides a complementary operating mode which, though it can meet certain needs, does not replace true A/B test reporting as provided by AB Tasty, with its multiple objectives, its result filtering possibilities and its statistical reliability indicators.

 And that draws our review of the two tools to a close.
 Google Content Experiments offers a free solution that is completely integrated with Google Analytics but aimed at people who can easily edit their pages’ source code and who want to carry out simple tests.
 The absence of targeting for these tests is a real limitation for advanced users, and the objective-tracking possibilities prove too limited when users want to analyze their test results in detail for decision making purposes.
-These are all points addressed by a complete A/B testing solution like AB Tasty.
+These are all points addressed by a complete A/B testing software like AB Tasty.